Economics / Social Science

 Does the transcript identify different speakers?

 Yes.
-Podtyper automatically applies speaker diarization — each speaker is labeled (Speaker 01, Speaker 02, etc.) and color-coded throughout the transcript.
+Podtyper automatically applies speaker diarization — each speaker is labeled and color-coded throughout the transcript.

-TXT for plain text, SRT for timestamped subtitles (upload to YouTube or LinkedIn), and VTT for web video captions.
+PDF, TXT, SRT for timestamped subtitles, and VTT for web captions.
 All formats are available on the free tier.

 Does this work with all Freakonomics Radio episodes?